asmodeus812/nvim-fuzzymatch/README.md

   a `noop`, this is useful if your user configuration overrides insert or normal mappings globally and overrides certain keys which you do not wish to be applied to the prompt or preview window.

-- **decorators**: A table of selection list entry decorators.
-The decorators govern how the entries are visually decorated - the decorations are always inserted in front of the entry line in the list interface.
-They must of sub-classes of `Select.Decorator`, each decorator must override the decorate function which receives the current raw entry as provided by the stream along with the display line for the same entry, the function can return a single string, a tuple of string and a highlight group, a table of strings, and a table of highlight groups or simply `false` to skip the decoration.
-The string represents the decoration added to the line and the highlight of the decoration.

 - **preview**: Configures whether entries generate a preview.
 If set to `false`, no preview is shown.
 If set to `true`, the default
   `Select.BufferPreview` is used.
 You can also provide a custom instance of a child class of `Select.Preview`.
 Each previewer must override the preview function which receives as single argument the raw entry as it was provided by the stream.
 The preview function can return a
   `boolean` denoting the result of the preview - `true or false`, and a `status result message`, which is mostly relevant if the preview failed, the message will be used as information to the user.

+- **decorators**: A table of selection list entry decorators.
+The decorators govern how the entries are visually decorated - the decorations are always inserted in front of the entry line in the list interface.
+They must of sub-classes of `Select.Decorator`, each decorator must override the decorate function which receives the current raw entry as provided by the stream along with the display line for the same entry, the function can return a single string, a tuple of string and a highlight group, a table of strings, and a table of highlight groups or simply `false` to skip the decoration.
+The string represents the decoration added to the line and the highlight of the decoration.

+#### Advanced options

 - **headers**: Headers are optional components of text shown at the top of the picker interface.
 They can provide help or information to the user.
 If not provided, `headers can be auto-generated based on the configured actions`, that have labels, to give the user hints on how to